 on or after the Treaty becomes effective.
 This provision provides a window of opportunity during the current taxable period to organise one’s affairs.

 For the avoidance of doubt, the Treaty does not change an individual’s existing tax liability under Spanish Law for previous tax years.
-In addition, any non-Spanish person tax resident in Spain for one year or Gibraltarian tax resident in Spain for four years, who moves to Gibraltar after the Treaty takes effect, will not lose their tax residency in Spain for the period of that tax year plus four more years.
+In addition, any non-Spanish person who spends one year in Spain or a Gibraltarian who spends four years in Spain, who move to Gibraltar will not lose tax residency in Spain for the period of that tax year plus four more years.
 This means they will continue to pay tax in Spain for the year then current and a further 4 years.

 Any Spanish nationals who move to Gibraltar after the 4th March 2019 will indefinitely be considered tax resident in Spain irrespective of that change in residency.

 Accordingly, it is important for non-Spanish individuals to take steps immediately to ensure certainty about tax residency before the Treaty provisions come into effect.

 Effect of tax residency in Spain